uvarc/rc-learning/content/notes/hpc-from-terminal/_index.md

 ---
-title: HPC from the Terminal
+title: HPC from a Terminal
 date: 2023-12-11-14:11:14Z
 type: docs
 weight: 1